-Over a long enough period of time, home values generally appreciate.
+Over a long enough period of time, home values , by and large, go up.

 But, of course, in real estate there are no "sure things".

-When your home appreciates you have a larger asset to borrow against, and you get a better profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll make a greater profit when you sell.

-Property values in Rock Hill rise and fall for a variety of reasons, so how do you know what you're buying this year won't depreciate the day after you close?
+Property values in Rock Hill waver for a variety of reasons, so how do you know what you're buying now won't depreciate the day after you close?

-But the most important things that decide your house's value are specific to the local Rock Hill economy and housing market.
+But the most important issues that decide your house's value are specific to the local Rock Hill economy and residential market.

-Recent sales - Your real estate agent should give you statistics on the recent home sales in the areas that you'd like to live in.
+Recent sales - Your real estate agent should give you statistics on the recent home sales in the regions that you're interested in.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a fair mix of business in an area, or does it depend on just one industry?
-Is the blend of commercial and residential development changing?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a good mix of work in an area, or does it count on just one industry?

 All these play a role.